 - Deeba Syed - Women’s rights campaigner, activist and employment solicitor; Senior Legal Officer for the Sexual Harassment at Work Advice Line, Rights of Women

 This discussion is hosted by our Programme Officer, Emily Gow.
-It has been developed with input from one of our Cumberland Lodge Scholars, Hannah Phillips, from Scotland, who is currently researching policy frameworks around violence against women in politics, for a DPhil at the University of Oxford.
+It has been developed with input from one of our Cumberland Lodge Fellows, Hannah Phillips, from Scotland, who is currently researching policy frameworks around violence against women in politics, for a DPhil at the University of Oxford.

 What are we discussing?